Effective from 24th December 2021

 4.1.
 Customer shall pay the Fees to Lumi in accordance with the Order Form and this Clause 4.

 4.3.
 Interest is payable on the balance of any overdue invoice at an annual rate equal to 3% plus the base rate from time to time of National Australia Bank.
-Interest shall be calculated daily on the outstanding balance, from 31 days following the date of the invoice until receipt by Lumi of Customer’s payment in full (including any interest, if applicable) in cleared funds.
+Interest shall be calculated daily on the outstanding balance, from thirty-one (31) days following the date of the invoice until receipt by Lumi of Customer’s payment in full (including any interest, if applicable) in cleared funds.

 4.4.
 All sums payable under this Agreement shall be free and clear of all deductions or withholdings whatsoever unless the deduction or withholding is required by law or is made in accordance with the provisions of this Agreement.
 If any deductions or withholdings are required by law to be made from the payment of any sum, Customer shall pay to Lumi such sums as will, after that deduction or withholding has been made, leave Lumi with the same amount as it would have been entitled to receive in the absence of any such requirement to make such withholding or deduction.